freitass-ppb/leader-board/README.md

 ## Requirements

-* If the function input is `undefined`, `null` or a list with less than 3 teams, an error should be thrown with the message "Unable to create the leader board"
+* If the function input is `undefined`, `null` or a list with less than 3 teams, an error should be thrown with the message `Unable to create the leader board`
 * If all the teams have 0 points, it should return the initial input
 * Each team should have a property called `points`, which is calculated assuming:
   * `victory` is worth 3 points
   * `draw` is worth 1 point
   * `loss` is worth 0 points
-* Indicate the top 3 teams ordered by points decreasing
+* Indicate the top 3 teams ordered by descending points
 * Ignore the cases where there are tied teams

 Assume this `teams` structure as the input of the `orderLeaderBoard` function: